zilishen/documentation/content/nms/acm/getting-started/publish-api-proxy.md

 ---
-title: "Publish an API Gateway and Developer Portal"
+title: "Publish an API Proxy and Developer Portal"
 date: 2022-07-15T10:23:41-06:00
 # Description
 # Add a short description (150 chars) for the doc.
 Include keywords for SEO.